Free Shipping on all orders over $150

 Why are poor self-esteem and loss of confidence menopausal symptoms?

-Even though they’re psychological, poor self-esteem and loss of confidence at menopause are the result of the physical changes going on in your body.
+Even though they feel psychological, dips in self-esteem and confidence during menopause are deeply connected to the physical shifts happening in your body.

 “Hot flashes, anxiety, depression, night sweats – those symptoms don’t start in the ovaries they start in the brain,” says neuroscientist Dr Lisa Misconi.
 “Those are neurological symptoms we’re just not used to thinking about them as such.”

 Dr Misconi PhD is a world-renowned researcher and the director of the Women’s Brain Initiative at Weill Cornell Medical College in New York.
-In her research, she has found that midlife women’s brains are sensitive to hormonal ageing as well as chronological ageing.
+In her research, she’s discovered midlife women’s brains are sensitive to hormonal ageing as well as chronological ageing.

 Related: How Menopause Affects Your Brain

-5 ways you can boost your body image, confidence and self-esteem during menopause
+5 powerful ways to improve body image, confidence and self-esteem during menopause

-A ‘menopause diet’ is a very real entity and can make an enormous difference to both weight management and mood.
+A well-balanced menopause-friendly is the real deal – it can make a huge difference to both weight management and mood.

 A few guidelines: